morphicfilms/frames-to-video/README.md

 1. --middle_images_timestamps : should be used if multiple intermediate frames are provided, the numbers indicate the the location the intermediate frame is provided (0.5 -> midway, 0.33, 0.66 -> 2 equally spaced intermediate frames, 0.25, 0.5, 0.75 -> 3 equally spaced intermediate frames)
 2. Number of middle_images must be equal to number of middle_images_timestamps

+## Acknowledgements

+We would like to thank the Wan2.2 repo authors for the important research and open weights: [Wan2.2](https://github.com/Wan-Video/Wan2.2)

+## Contact us

+You can reach out to us via : adithya.iyer@morphic.com